EnnoOstendorf/twinjago/README.md

 **note the token in the output (!important!)** this is the all-access token used by twinjago

-- https
+### https
-for https you need a certificate. here we describe getting a certificate from letsencrypt using certbot and a standard apache setting. you can also use your own certificate, you can set the path to the ca file etc. in the env config.
+for https you need a certificate. here we describe getting a certificate from letsencrypt using certbot and a standard apache setting. you can also use your own certificate, you can set the path to the ca file etc. in the env config and grafana setting.

 We don't need it directly for twinjago, but for delivering a standard web page around twinjago and for easier handling the certbot (see below) we install and configure standard Apache
 ```